3. Gate-level Modeling

 3.4.
 Carry-Lookahead Adder

-As discussed in the lectures, the ripple-carry adder is inefficient for larger inputs.
-Here, the propagation delay is bound by the critical path from the carry in to the last full adder producing the final carry out.
-Accordingly, the propagation delay grows linearly with the number of involved full adders (or input bits).
+As discussed in the lectures, the ripple-carry adder is inefficient for wide inputs.
+Here, the propagation delay is bounded by the critical path from the carry in to the last full adder producing the final carry out.
+Accordingly, the propagation delay grows linearly with the bit width, which dictates the number of full adders.

 ../_images/cla_pre_4.svg